shomiyazaki/Replication_Agadjanian_Horiuchi_2020/README.md

 # Description
 This is the replication report of the work by Agadjanian and Horiuchi (2020), which finds that "foreign citizens rely more on policy content in transnational opinion formation --- an aspect that past research in this area has overlooked(p.2)."

 After successfully replicating the models and results, this report extends the analysis to examine the validity of the models used in the original work.
 The `polr` ordered multinomial logistic regression models are applied, and visualized graphically with the confidence intervals, instead of p-value tests.
-Ultimately, I reach the same conclusion with @paper, while pointing out the concerns for the modeling.
+Ultimately, I reach the same conclusion with the original work, while pointing out the concerns for the modeling.

  This paper serves as one of the validation analyses of Agadjanian and Horiuchi (2020).